 “I’m sending out a story and getting my mail via satellite.
 See?”
 I held up the computer.

 “It’s an acoustic coupler.
-Turns my words into sound and transmits them over the phone… and vice versa.
+Turns my words into sound and transmits them over the phone… and back again.
 I do this all the time…”

-“We’ve had three calls this mornin’ about you bein’ out here messin’ with this pay phone.
+“We’ve had three calls this mornin’ about you messin’ with this pay phone.
 I wanna know exactly what’s going on.”

-“I told you: I get my mail this way.
-This is what lets me run a company while traveling by bicycle.”
+“I get my mail this way.
+This is what lets me run a company while traveling the US on a bicycle.”

 He looked skeptical.
 It was clear he was mentally reviewing the town ordinances, hoping to find a charge to book me on.
 It must have been a frustrating task, for he asked a third time what I was doing.
 About then my upload ended, so I hit BREAK and *S, causing GEmail to tell me the item was sent and issue a new prompt.
 I typed the DISPLAY command and showed him the screen.

-“See, this next piece of mail is from Vancouver, Washington.”
+“See, this next piece of mail is from Vancouver.”
 I typed LIST 1.
-“Here it comes — right through those phone lines and into the memory of this machine!”
+“Here it comes — right through those phone lines and into this machine!”

 The cop scowled.
 “How long you planning to be out here?”

 “I’m almost done.
-If anyone wants to use the phone, I’ll be happy to log off…”
+If anyone wants to use the phone, I’ll be more than happy to log off…”

 “Who pays for this?”

 “Whoever uses it.
-You pay an hourly connect rate, plus any applicable line charges.”
+You pay an hourly connect rate, plus line charges.”

 He stared at me long and hard.
 I stared back.
 “Alright,” he finally said, and turned without a smile.

-You just can’t be too careful when a bearded nomad from the north shows up in town riding some kinda crazy thingamajig with computers on it.
+You just can’t be too careful when a bearded nomad shows up in town riding some kinda crazy thingamajig with computers on it.
 We gotta protect our citizens!